tsilva/mnist-classifier/README.md

 - Visualization of confusion matrices and misclassified images
 - Support for custom weight initialization
 - Learning rate scheduling

+## Datasets

+The project supports the following datasets:

+- **MNIST**: Handwritten digit recognition dataset
+- **FashionMNIST**: Fashion product recognition dataset
+- **EMNIST**: Extended MNIST dataset with letters and digits
+- **KMNIST**: Kuzushiji-MNIST dataset (Japanese characters)
+- **QMNIST**: QMNIST dataset (MNIST alternative with better quality)

+To use a specific dataset, specify it in the configuration file or as a command-line argument.

 ## Installation